Agile Games for Remote Teams

 Due to Covid-19, many individuals and teams have transitioned to remote work and have no in-person interactions with colleagues.
 Many were also not prepared for the inherent challenges of virtual work and require extra support.
 One way to help team members navigate this new reality is to introduce and use Agile games to bring your remote team members together.
 These games work equally well in person, so use them when your teams can be together again.

 These agile tools are an excellent way for Scrum Masters to orient teams to Agile processes and are foundational to team building.
-Many Product Owners and Scrum Masters have been able to increase team cohesion, encourage collaboration, improve team member relationships, and generate trust among Agile team members.
+Many Product Owners and Scrum Masters have increased team cohesion, encouraged collaboration, improved team member relationships, and generated trust among Agile team members.
 A Scrum Master will also find games to be a great way to help teams learn more about agile values and principles.

 Try some of the following games to bring your teams together for a remote or in-person work reset.